raffis/mongodb-query-exporter/README.md

 ```

 ## Debug
-The mongodb-query-exporters also publishes a counter metric called `mongodb_query_exporter_query_total` which counts query results for each configured metric.
+The mongodb-query-exporters also publishes a counter metric called `mongodb_query_exporter_query_total` which counts query results for each configured aggregation.
 Furthermore you might increase the log level to get more insight.

 ## Used by